Yamkela-Balisa/Clustering/README.md

      - comments on code give more details and git logs

     generate_new_clusters() take no argument
-     - generate data point for new generated claster centriod
+     - generate data point for new generated cluster centriod
      - More infor given on comments how new cluster are generated

      convergence() take no argument